rileyrg/Emacs-Customisations/README.md

 This tangles to its own init file [init-erc.el](etc/elisp/init-erc.el) and locks down emacs a little.
 This is so I can run an erc "session" without interfering with other emacsy things.

-    (require 'erc)
+    ;; generally loaded from init-erc.el ins a kiosk like mode (require 'erc)
     (defun rgr/erc-switch-to-channel(&optional channel)
       (when (string= (or channel "#emacs") (buffer-name (current-buffer)))